 2. Do I deserve this raise or do I not?

 In addition to asking around, it is equally important that you take the time out and sit in conversation with yourself.
-When you sit in conversation with yourself it is important that you ask yourself, whether or not you actually believe that you deserve this raise.
+When you sit in conversation with yourself you must ask yourself, whether or not you believe that you deserve this raise.

 If you strongly believe that this is something which you do deserve then you most certainly not shy away from asking for one.
 Yet at the same time, if you are not quite sure about whether you have really earned it or not then maybe asking for a raise is not such a good idea, to begin with.
 Convince yourself before attempting to convince others.

 3. When was the last time that I was given a raise?

 Secondly, if it was a long time ago then it is about time that you go ahead and ask for one.
-It is important that you think in a clear and concise manner and do not end up coming across as someone who is incredibly greedy as well as money hungry.
+You must think clearly and concisely and do not end up coming across as someone who is incredibly greedy as well as money-hungry.

 4. For how long have I been working at this company?

-When you are deciding upon whether or not you need a raise, then you should consider how long have you actually been working for the company.
-Has it been a considerable period of time?
+When you are deciding upon whether or not you need a raise, then you should consider how long have you been working for the company.
+Has it been a considerable time?
 Or are you someone who is a new employee.

 5. Who should I speak to and ask for a raise?

 The fewer people that come to know, the better it will be for you.
 In any way this is something between you and the company, telling others about it is most certainly not going to help things go faster or make things easier in any way.

 6. What should I say to convince them?